-The Lerner Executive Mentoring Program matches student mentees with an executive whose professional background is complementary to their career objectives.
+The Lerner Executive Mentoring Program matches student mentees with an executive whose professional background is complementary to the student’s career objectives.

 We look forward to your participation in the program!

 Students enrolled in the Alfred Lerner College of Business and Economics as a major are eligible to register for this program.
 Students have two opportunities during the year to register, as follows:

 How to Get Involved

 Registration for the Lerner Executive Mentoring Program is completed online through UD Career Acceleration Network (UD CAN) by clicking here, then click on the green “JOIN PROGRAM” button.

 Goals of the Program